sanity-io/document-internationalization/docs/configuration-options.md

 }
 ```

+See [Advanced Languages](./advanced-languages.md) for more information.

 ### `idStructure`

 Can be `delimiter` (default) or `subpath`.

-The plugin will create references between those documents as well, and so it should be more reliable to query by **reference**, rather than by matching `_id` strings.
+The plugin will create references between base and translated documents, and so it should be reliable to query related documents by **reference**, rather than by matching `_id` strings.

-The differences below are related to querying for a base language or translated version of a document based on the `_id` of one another.
+The differences below are related to querying for documents based on the `_id`:

 | ID structure          | Advantages                                                | Disadvantages                                                                                                                                                                                                                  | Example `_id`s                  |
 | --------------------- | --------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------- |